sap-tutorials/Tutorials/tutorials/luigi-app-localization-react/luigi-app-localization-react.md

                 PRICE: "Price",
                 WELCOME_LUIGI: "Welcome to Luigi - a micro-frontend framework",
                 DESCRIPTION: "Description",
-                PRODUCTADDED: "Produkt has been added to cart",
+                PRODUCTADDED: "Product has been added to cart",
                 AVAILABLE: "Available",
                 AVAILABLEQUANT: "Available quantity: ",
                 ADDTOCART: "Add to cart",